-A warming drawer is a versatile kitchen appliance designed to provide gentle heat and a controlled environment that aids in a number of cooking and baking tasks.
-A warming drawer, sometimes called a baking drawer, can be used to help bread dough rise, keep dishes warm until serving, and sometimes features a slow cooker function.
-Warming drawers are available as a stand-alone appliance built into your kitchen cabinets or integrated with a kitchen range.
+A warming drawer, sometimes called a baking drawer, can be used to help bread dough rise, keep dishes warm until serving, and can sometimes be used as a slow cooker.
+Warming drawers are available as a stand-alone appliance built into kitchen cabinets or as a kitchen range feature.

 Warming drawers help the avid baker take breads, rolls, and more to the next level, and enable the ultimate meal presentation by ensuring your dishes stay warm until you’re ready to serve.
 With a slow cook function available on select KitchenAid® models, you can discover new techniques and multi-task while you test new recipes.
 Elevate your kitchen, and your cooking, with a KitchenAid® Warming Drawer.

 What is a proofing or proving drawer?

 A proving drawer is an oven compartment or separate appliance with a limited temperature range that helps dough rise properly.
 In culinary terms, “proofing” or “proving” refers to the process of letting dough rise before it is baked.
 Some bakers use their warming drawer’s proofing function for their dough because it provides the gentle heat and draft-free area needed for a good rise.
 This, in turn, helps breads, rolls and other leavened dough recipes achieve their best taste and texture.